Benefits of Colorado's Marijuana Tax

 Voters were enticed by the promise that schools would greatly benefit when they voted to legalize in 2012.
 At this point the school tax revenue figure proffered was $40 million.
 School tax revenues have subsequently increased, from $400,000 to $500,000 a month for three consecutive months in 2015.
 Schools are expected to see at least 25 to 30 million dollars in tax revenues this year.
 However, they could see more this year, if current revenues are any indication.

-Some current realities butt-up against the potential economic benefits of the marijuana tax
+Some current realities built-up against the potential economic benefits of the marijuana tax.

 That’s good news, but it doesn’t touch the halcyon days of experts’ pre-legalization predictions yet.
 While experts once rejoiced that this new and legal source of income would generate more than $70 million in tax revenue for the state between June 2014 and June 2015, recent predictions saw residents receiving small tax rebates, among other things.
 The reality has been a little more cautious.